History of Pleasant ViewLearn about our our roots

 A small building moved across the road north of the Amish Cemetery became their first meeting house in 1899 when Paul Glugash was chosen pastor.
 In 1906 the church conference affiliation was changed and Pleasant View Mennonite Church was chosen as the church name.

-By now more families were moving in and settled east of th at church so the small building was moved with four wagons and eight horses to the present location nine miles north of Hydro on Route 58.
+By now more families were moving in and settling east of the church, so the small building was moved with four wagons and eight horses to the present location nine miles north of Hydro on Route 58.
 In 1915 the church house was enlarged and in 1925 that structure was replaced with a two-story white frame building , still being used today .
 Forty seven years later a new wing was attached to the north including a sanctuary .
 In 1997 a large addition to the northeast added more classrooms, gym , larger kitchen and fellowship hall facilities which was dedicated October 1997.

 On March 27-28, 1998 , our congregation joined friends from near and far for a 1898-1998 Centennial Celebration weekend, remembering God’s faithfulness to each generation during those past 100 years .